-Obtaining IP addresses to interact over an existing, operating, network can involve a number of complications, and must usually be done with cooperation from your ISP and/or network systems administrator (if your company has one).
-For this reason, it is suggested that the user begin instead by using a direct connection between a PC and the RCM2200 board using an Ethernet crossover cable or a simple arrangement with a hub.
+Obtaining IP addresses to interact over an existing, operating, network can involve a number of complications, and must usually be done with cooperation from your ISP and/or network systems administrator.
+For this reason, it is suggested that the user begin instead by using a direct connection between a PC and the RCM2100 board using an Ethernet crossover cable or a simple arrangement with a hub.
 (A crossover cable should not be confused with regular straight through cables.)
-The hub and a wide variety of cables can also be purchased from a local computer store.

 In order to set up this direct connection, the user will have to use a PC without networking, or disconnect a PC from the corporate network, or install a second Ethernet adapter and set up a separate private network attached to the second Ethernet adapter.
 Disconnecting your PC from the corporate network may be easy or nearly impossible, depending on how it is set up.
-Mobile PCs, such as laptops, are designed to be connected and disconnected, and will present the least problem.
 If your PC boots from the network or is dependent on the network for some or all of its disks, then it probably should not be disconnected.
 If a second Ethernet adapter is used, be aware that Windows TCP/IP will send messages to one adapter or the other, depending on the IP address and the binding order in Microsoft products.
 Thus you should have different ranges of IP addresses on your private network from those used on the corporate network.
 If both networks service the same IP address, then Windows may send a packet intended for your private network to the corporate network.
 A similar situation will take place if you use a dial-up line to send a packet to the Internet.
 Windows may try to send it via the local Ethernet network if it is also valid for that network.